 We greatly miscalculated.
 City block after city block seemed to get us no closer to the water.
 Although we were in high spirits all day, this “extra” and unexpected time and distance was quite irritating at the time.
 We were headed entirely out of the way and, even after we would get to the shore, every step would have to be backtracked.
 After an exasperating half-hour — which means an hour added to our total mission — we reached the waterfront and pulled out our prayerbooks.

 The shore at which we arrived was directly beside a children’s park.
 We settled in our positions and began reciting the prayer, when a woman — perhaps in her late sixties — approached us from the park with a small boy in tow.

 “Shanah Tova!
 Me too!” she exclaimed, beaming brightly.

 “My name is Emily and this is my grandson Joshua.
-I always go to services on Rosh Hashana, but my daughter has asked me to babysit today and I couldn’t miss the chance to spend time with my wonderful grandson,” she related, as she stroked Josh’s hair affectionately.
+I always go to services on Rosh Hashana, but my daughter has asked me to babysit today and I couldn’t miss the chance to spend time with my wonderful grandson,” she related, as she caressed Josh’s hair affectionately.

 “I felt bad missing services so I came to this park by the lake to be able to recite my own tashlich as I gaze out on these waters.
 Are you Rabbis?”